DA-dipali/Portfolio_Projects/Employee Retention Analysis/README.md

 **Data Visualization**
 - **Power BI:** Used for in-depth data visualization and analysis.
 - **Tableau:** Employed for additional visualizations and interactive dashboards.
-- **Excel:** Utilized for data extraction, transformation, and analyzed above-mentioned KPIs with Charts and Pivot tables.
+- **Excel:** Utilized for data extraction, transformation, and analyzed KPIs mentioned above with Charts and Pivot tables.

 ## Summary of Findings